SAP-samples/cloud-btp-cli-api-codejam/exercises/04-json-format-and-apis/README.md

 OK

 ```

 ## Parsing the output

 Traditional Unix commands output only the data requested, often with no frills.
+This is so the output, that often gets piped into a subsequent command, can be processed without issue.
 What you might want if you were intending to write a script to examine the possible regions and make a decision based upon what was available, is just the basic output:

 ```
 ap21     cf-ap21       cloudfoundry   AZURE
 us10     cf-us10       cloudfoundry   AWS
 eu10     cf-eu10       cloudfoundry   AWS
 ```

+In other words, this minimal output does not have the "Showing available regions..." message, the "OK" or any of the multiple blank lines we see in the previous output.

 This is more akin to the Unix philosophy; what's more, the separation between the columns of output would likely be done via tab characters which are more readily parsed (especially by tools such as [cut](https://man7.org/linux/man-pages/man1/cut.1.html) which expect tab as the default separator) and are less likely to be part of the data columns.